Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

 \subsubsection{Marsh-89 Optimal Extraction}

-\citet[hereafter M89]{1989PASP..101.1032M} improves on the H86 algorithm by fitting the change in the shape and centroid of the profile from one end of the spectrum to the other.
-It is very suited for extracting a highly tilted spectrum where the tilting direction is aligned with only \textbf{one} direction in the $x-$ or the $y$-axis of the detector.
-Here we adapt Ian Crossfield's set of public \textsc{Python 2} code for Astronomy\footnote{\url{https://people.ucsc.edu/~ianc/python/}}$^,$\footnote{\url{https://crossfield.ku.edu/python/}} to \textsc{Python 3}.
+\citet[hereafter M89]{1989PASP..101.1032M} extends on the H86 algorithm by fitting the change in the shape and centroid of the profile from one end of the spectrum to the other.
+It is very suited for extracting a highly tilted spectrum where the tilting direction is aligned with one direction in the $x$-axis or the $y$-axis of the detector.
+The algorithm still relies on the assumption that the spatial and dispersion directions are orthogonal across the entire frame (in the detector pixel coordinates).
+In \textsc{ASPIRED}, we adapt Prof. Ian Crossfield's set of public \textsc{python 2} code for astronomy\footnote{\url{https://crossfield.ku.edu/python/}} to \textsc{python 3}.